Edward Hunter (journalist): Journalism

 Hunter began his career as a newspaperman and foreign correspondent for the old International News Service.

-From 1926 to 1928, Hunter worked for the Hankow Herald newspaper in Hankou, China, and traveling in Japan and China during the Japanese invasion of Manchukuo and its detachment from China.
+From 1926 to 1928, Hunter worked for the Hankow Herald newspaper in Hankou, China, and traveling in Japan and China during the Japanese invasion of Manchuria and its detachment from China.
 He reported on the Japanese invasion of Manchuria before spending five years in Spain covering the Spanish Civil War.
 He later covered the Second Italo-Abyssinian War between Italy and Ethiopia and took note of the psychological warfare methods used in all those instances as well as during the preparations by Germany for World War II.

-He went on to work at several newspapers and periodicals, including The Newark Ledger, The New Orleans Item, and in his home state, The New York Post, The New York American, Tactics, and Counterattack.
+He went on to work at newspapers and periodicals, including The Newark Ledger, The New Orleans Item, and in his home state, The New York Post, The New York American, Tactics, and Counterattack.
 He later worked in France at the Chicago Tribunes Paris edition.
 Hunter was also active in the Newspaper Guild, the journalists' trade union, which he felt was dominated by communist sympathizers.

+He sat on the advisory board of Young Americans for Freedom.
 In January 1964 he began publication of the Tactics newsletter under the auspices of Anti-Communism Liaison, Inc. Hunter served as chairman of the organization and editor of the newsletter until 1978.
+He was also associated with the American Opinion Speakers' Bureau of the John Birch Society.